Skip to main content

 1. Install an authentication app of your choice on your smartphone.

-3. Click on your username in the top right and select My account.
+3. Click your username in the top-right and select My account.

 4. Scan the QR code or enter the setup key in your authentication app.